The 9 Best SAT Books Recommended for Digital SAT Prep

 Since you probably don't have time to waste, you want to make the most of your prep time.
 If you're taking time out of your schedule to study, you should see results.

-PrepScholar's online SAT program was developed with these goals in mind.
-It retains the quality of content review, practical strategies, and SAT practice questions while adding those elements of accountability and customization.
+PrepScholar's online digital SAT program was developed with these goals in mind.
+It retains the quality of content review, practical strategies, and digital SAT practice questions while adding those elements of accountability and customization.
 It also ensures you're getting the most out of your prep and aren't wasting time on material you already know or that won't help you on the SAT.

 With that same goal in mind, we've made available a number of in-depth strategy guides for the SAT, which we're adding to all the time.
 Here are some of our most popular guides:

-The recommended SAT prep books can be very useful in getting you ready, but they can also feel overwhelming and repetitive, not to mention expensive.
+The recommended digital SAT prep books can be very useful in getting you ready, but they can also feel overwhelming and repetitive, not to mention expensive.

 Take the time to explore your options while also learning about the SAT from high-quality online resources and our detailed guides.
 If you're putting in the time to prep for the SAT, make sure that you're seeing results and enjoying the process along the way!